sarthakagrawal927/sql-table-viewer/README.md

 Also uses tanstack table for easier sorting, searching implementations.
 Tanstack-virtual to handle large datasets.
 Monaco editor for easy highlighting.

+Papaparse to get csv data.

+React-resizable-panels for resizable panels.

 Others are just minor packages that AI kind of decided it needed.

 ## Performance